demireal/demireal.github.io/_pages/publications.md

 Hey :) I am a PhD student at [MIT CSAIL](https://www.csail.mit.edu) advised by [David Sontag](http://clinicalml.org) and an [EWSC](https://www.ericandwendyschmidtcenter.org) PhD fellow at the Broad Institute of MIT and Harvard.

+I work on causal inference, sample-efficient statistical learning, representation learning, and LLMs, mostly in the context of those topics, often applied to healthcare problems.

 ## Preprint

 **Uncovering Bias Mechanisms in Observational Studies** \